aurelzefi/permissions/README.md

     composer require aurelzefi/permissions

-Then make sure to add `Permissions\PermissionsServiceProvider` in the providers array in your `app.php` config file.
+Then make sure to add `Aurel\Permissions\PermissionsServiceProvider` in the providers array in your `app.php` config file.

-Then, add the `Permissions\HandlesPermissionsAttribute` trait to the `App\User` class.
+Then, add the `Aurel\Permissions\HandlesPermissionsAttribute` trait to the `App\User` class.
 This trait will manage storage / retrieval of permissions in the database.

 ### Publish The Config File